 While visiting the Uffizi Gallery by yourself is fantastic, there’s an even better option.
 If you want to make the most of your visit and see all the best highlights, consider joining a guided small group tour.
 Led by an English-speaking guide, learn even more about the masterpieces inside the museum and the context in which they were created.

 On the Uffizi Gallery Renaissance Florence Tour, skip the lines and walk straight on in!
 Learn about the significance of each painting and sculpture and the stories behind them.
 This tour is the perfect way to learn about Florence’s Renaissance art, history and culture in a comfortable and stress-free way.

 If you want a more intimate experience, a private Uffizi tour is the best way to visit the Uffizi.
 It will just feel like a knowledgeable friend showing you around town.
 You can ask endless questions and by the end of the tour, you’ll feel like a Renaissance expert.

 - Wear comfortable shoes.
-You will most likely spent three to four hours walking around the museum, depending on how much you you want to see.
+You will most likely spend three to four hours walking around the museum, depending on how much you want to see.

 - Umbrellas, big bags and backpacks must be left in the Cloakroom.
 This service is free.

 - Take a rest and have a drink at the Uffizi terrace cafeteria – the panoramic views are spectacular.